Outbreak-Research/Documentation/docs/game data/items.md

 Describes item characteristics.

-- 1 byte flag decides item category
+- Offset 00h: 1 byte flag decides item category

 This flag can combine categories, tho some are unlikely to exist like recovery + paper.